xiaonia/kotlin-web-site/pages/docs/reference/functions.md

 > See the [Grammar reference](grammar.html#expressions) for the complete operators precedence hierarchy.
 {:.note}

-Note that infix functions always require both the receiver and the parameter to be specified.
-When you're calling a method on the current receiver using the infix notation, you need to use `this` explicitly; unlike regular method calls, it cannot be omitted.
+<span style="color:red;">Note that infix functions always require both the receiver and the parameter to be specified</span>.
+When you're
+calling a method on the current receiver using the infix notation, you need to use `this` explicitly; unlike regular method calls, it cannot be omitted.
 This is required to ensure unambiguous parsing.